containeroo/SyncFlaer/README.md

     url: https://traefik.example.com
     # HTTP basic auth credentials for Traefik
     username: admin
-    password: supersecure  # can also be set using TRAEFIK_MAIN_PASSWORD env variable
+    password: supersecure  # can also be set using an env variable by setting the value to 'env:ENV_VAR_NAME' (e.g. env:TRAEFIK_FIRST_PW)
     # you can set http headers that will be added to the Traefik api request
     # requires string keys and string values
     customRequestHeaders: